 Unfortunately, the presence of pain and one or two symptoms alone cannot diagnose the root of the issue.
 You’ll likely need scans and examinations by a professional to uncover the cause of your pain.

-The chiropractic experts in San Francisco, CA and Denver, CO – Posture Works may be able to help through our Chiropractic BioPhysics (CBP) techniques, which are rooted in identifying the true source of pain and rectifying it.
+The chiropractic experts in San Francisco, CA and Lakewood, CO – Posture Works may be able to help through our Chiropractic BioPhysics (CBP) techniques, which are rooted in identifying the true source of pain and rectifying it.

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.